-So rather than doing as expected and signing with Ajax or Feyenoord, Rensenbrink surprised everyone in 1969 with a left-field move over the border to Belgium, and Club Brugge.
+So, rather than doing as expected and signing with Ajax or Feyenoord, Rensenbrink surprised everyone in 1969 with a left-field move, over the border to Belgium, and Club Brugge.
 The Blauw-Zwart hadn't won the Belgian First Division title since 1920, but Rensenbrink was impressed with their ambition and desire to break the ten year monopoly of Anderlecht and Standard Liège.
 The move proved to be a success on a personal level, with Rensenbrink averaging a goal every two games, whilst for Club Brugge as a club it was close to being inspired as they finished runners-up during both of Rensenbrink's first two seasons in his new league.

-Rensenbrink's form on the left wing had alerted bigger clubs all around Europe, as well as the two Dutch giants who were now actually starting to dominate European club football - Feyenoord winning the European Cup in 1970 and then Ajax following suit in 1971.
+Rensenbrink's form for Club Brugge on the left wing had alerted bigger clubs all around Europe, as well as the two Dutch giants who were now actually starting to dominate European club football - Feyenoord winning the European Cup in 1970 and then Ajax following suit in 1971.
 But again Rensenbrink sprang a massive surprise, opting to stay in Belgium and moving to Anderlecht in 1971.

-So whilst back home in the Netherlands Ajax had their own attacking legends in Cruyff and Piet Keizer, and Feyenoord had theirs in Wim van Hanegem and Coen Moulijn, Rob Rensenbrink became a legend in Brussels, forging fantastic attacking partnerships with the likes of Belgian midfielders Ludo Coeck and Paul Van Himst, and Hungarian striker Attila Ladynski.
+So, whilst back home in the Netherlands Ajax had their own attacking legends in Johan Cruyff and Piet Keizer, and Feyenoord had theirs in Wim van Hanegem and Coen Moulijn, Rob Rensenbrink became a legend in Brussels, forging fantastic attacking partnerships with the likes of Belgian midfielders Ludo Coeck and Paul Van Himst, and Hungarian striker Attila Ladynski.
 Rensenbrink's goals, assists, and general performances helped bring the title back to the Parc Astrid in his first season at the club, scoring 16 goals as they pipped his former club Club Brugge to the championship on goal difference.